I Tested 21 Products to Find the Best Vegan Protein Powder

 It's also one of the easiest plant based protein supplement to find in stores, and definitely a great pickup if you can find it on sale.

 NOW Sports, just like Vega Sport, has a perfect nutrition score.
 It's another good choice for weight loss.

 A solid 80% of this product's calories come from protein.
 Additionally, it is the cheapest powder per 100 grams.

 The taste isn't amazing, but it still scores a solid overall score of 82.
 If you're not too picky about taste, NOW Sports Pea Protein is a top choice for weight loss.

 The Best Plant-Based Protein Powder for Weight Gain

 If you want to gain weight, you need more calories, period.

-Here’s a table that shows how many calories are in each serving of protein powder:
+Here’s a table that shows how many calories are in each serving: